serenity-is/docs/api/js/sleekgrid/interfaces/ISleekGrid.md

 `string`[]

+Ordered list of column ids to become the new visible order.

 ##### opt?

-Whether to notify onColumnsReordered (default true).
-If setVisible is provided, it will also set visibility based on that.
-This function is used by column picker and other plugins to reorder columns and set visibility in one shot.
+When `opt.notify` is `false`, suppresses `onColumnsReordered`; when `opt.setVisible` is provided, visible columns are set to that list.

 ###### notify?